kutukvpavel/MechatrolinkParser/README.md

 Done: essential stuff, i.e. text import, Manchester decoder, HDLC parser and data structures, also some basic commandline interface.
 Command and field database engine, FCS calculator (uses HashFunction.CRC NuGet package).

+Encoder (I presume Yaskawa encoders use CC-Link which turns out to be very similar to mechatrolink) support is experimental, the protocol has not been reversed completely yet, though this repo contains some useful info: https://github.com/rene-dev/stmbl/issues/58

 Todo: visualisation (probably use my LogicSnifferSTM plotter), improve command database. **P.S.
 Full Mechatrolink-II system manual is exclusively available on CSDN.net (costs 22 C-points, though I don't know what they even are).
 Help appreciated.**

 Supported logic analyzer export formats: Kingst .txt (similar to CSV), LogicSnifferSTM (colon-separated).
 Logic analyzer has to be connected through a receiver assembly to the mechatrolink bus, see https://electronics.stackexchange.com/questions/451498/reverse-engineering-rs485-mechatrolink-ii-front-end-design .
 In short, a 1:1 350uH transformer + АМ26LS32-compatible RS485 receiver.